On Thin Ice (1925 film)

 On Thin Ice is a 1925 American silent crime drama film directed by Mal St. Clair and starring Tom Moore, Edith Roberts, and William Russell.
-It was produced and distributed by the Warner Bros. and based upon a 1924 novel by Alice Ross Colver.
+It was produced and distributed by Warner Bros. and based upon a 1924 novel by Alice Ross Colver.

 Plot

 As described in a film magazine review, Rose (Roberts), desperately in need of money, finds a bag of money thrown over a fence by crooks.
 She rushes home with it only to find her father has died.
 She attempts to return the satchel but it is filled with paper and worthless money.
 The crooks become friendly with her, and although harassed by the police, she finally wins over one of them into going straight.

 Cast

+Reception

+Film historian Ruth Anne Dywer, quoting Leonard Mosley from his biography on Darryl Zanuck, reports that producer Jack Warner was not particularly impressed with St. Clair's directing, despite the fact that his Warner Bros. films had performed well at the box office.